 - How to Get Better at Math (While Spending Less Time Studying) – Even if you think you aren’t a “math person,” this video and post will prove you wrong.
 Learn how to apply spaced repetition techniques and deep focus to master math concepts.

-- How to Remember More of What You Learn by Leveraging the Spacing Effect – Your brain encodes information more efficiently when you add increasingly large intervals of time between your study sessions.
-This video shows how you can do that, both with paper flash cards and digital tools.
+- How to Remember More of What You Learn With Spaced Repetition – Your brain encodes information more efficiently when you add increasingly large intervals of time between your study sessions.
+This video (and the accompanying blog post) shows how you can do that, both with paper flash cards and digital tools.

 - How to Finish a Huge Assignment or Project Overnight – While it’s best to avoid procrastination, this video will show you how to finish a large project at the last minute.